dr0nn1/HAN-Decoder/README.md

 # HAN-Decoder
 Used for decoding message from the HAN-port on an AMS.

-# Work in prosess !!!
+# Work in progress !!!
 - fix bugs
 - Add more functionality
 - Write better code